interplaynetary/p2p-template/resources/psychoanalysis/matheme.md

 - $S_1$ (master signifier) = Self-actualization

 This structure resembles the analyst's discourse but operates at a social rather than clinical level.
 Mutual recognition ($a$) occupies the agent position, addressing the barred subject ($S$) to produce a network of contributions ($S_2$) that ultimately serves self-actualization ($S_1$) rather than capital accumulation.

+Typical revolutionary discourse either operates as a hysteric's discourse — $ addressing S₁, demanding a new master—or as a university discourse — S₂ addressing a, expert knowledge addressing the proletariat as surplus.
+Both fail to transform the fundamental structure of desire.
+Free association transforms this structure by placing mutual recognition in the position from which the subject is addressed!

 ## Core Mathemes of Free Association